umazalakain/errata/README.md

 The [approach to error handling taken by cats](https://typelevel.org/cats/typeclasses/applicativemonaderror.html) suffers from several shortcomings.
 Assume a method with signature `def method[F[_]: ApplicativeError[*, AppError], A](fa: F[A]): F[A]`.
-It might be the case that `method` throws errors, hence why `ApplicativeError[F, AppError]` is necessary.
+It might be the case that `method` raises errors, hence why `ApplicativeError[F, AppError]` is necessary.
-Or, it might not throw any errors, and rather handle them.
+Or, it might not raise any errors, and rather handle them.
 From the signature alone, we cannot deduce whether `method` raises errors, handles them, or does both.

 By itself, error handling is imprecise too. `ApplicativeError.attempt` transforms an `F[A]` into an `F[Either[E, A]]`,